-Another perk to using film printers at home is that you won’t have to worry about your images being cropped, something that happens quite often in labs.
+Another perk to using film printers at home is that you won’t have to worry about your photos being cropped, something that happens quite often in labs.
 Using a scanner at home allows you to customize the settings so you don’t cut anything from your photos.
 Likewise, you have control over the settings that optimize color and exposure when you develop your own film.

 Oh, and while you’re at it – don’t forget how enjoyable it can be to scan and develop your images the exact way you want them.